cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access/File Sources.md

-﻿Commands such as `AddImageAssetCommand` and `UpdateDocumentAssetCommand` allow you to upload files to Cofoundry by passing in an instance of a class that implements `IFileSource`.
+Commands such as `AddImageAssetCommand` and `UpdateDocumentAssetCommand` allow you to upload files to Cofoundry by passing in an instance of a class that implements `IFileSource`.
 There are several `IFileSource` built into Cofoundry:

 - [FormFileSource](#FormFileSource): For uploading a file from an ASP.NET `IFormFile` source.
 - [EmbeddedResourceFileSource](#EmbeddedResourcefileSource): For uploading a file from an embedded resource.